makeabilitylab/physcomp/arduino/potentiometers.md

 Now, build the potentiometer-based LED dimmer.
 It's important to include that additional resistor because many potentiometers, including those provided in your hardware kits, go all the way down to 0Ω.
 If you don't have that "backup" current-limiting resistor, you will blow your LED.
 (Indeed, try it out in Tinkercad and see what happens—kablooey!)

+Here's one possible wiring for a potentiometer-based LED fading circuit:

 ![Wiring diagram of an LED-based circuit with a potentiometer for fading.
 9V battery used for power](assets/images/Potentiometer_LEDCircuitWithBreadboard_9VPower_Tinkercad.png)

 #### Step 5: Now simulate your circuit

-Once you're done, try simulating your circuit:
+Once you're done, try simulating your circuit.
+Click the "Start Simulation" button (see animation below):

 ![Animation of the LED-based circuit with potentiometer working in the Tinkercad simulator](assets/movies/Potentiometer_LEDCircuitWithBackupResistor_Tinkercad2-Optimized.gif)